focusretreatcenter/website/content/2023/inktober/index.md

 * Six nights lodging in a private bedroom
 * All your meals, snacks, coffee and tea
-* Gift bags with awesome supplies and goodies from InkTober sponsors
+* Gift bags with awesome supplies and goodies from Inktober sponsors
-* An exclusive masterclass video session with Jake Parker, creator of InkTober
+* An exclusive masterclass video session with Jake Parker, creator of Inktober

 **Payment in installments is available** so you can spread the cost out evenly over 6 affordable monthly payments.